CleanScan

 Then you added more sites.

 At five, ten, or fifteen locations, the old approach breaks.
-You cannot personally inspect every building.
-You cannot answer every client text.
-And you cannot rely on memory, trust, or one strong supervisor to hold the whole operation together.
+You cannot personally inspect every building, answer every client text, or rely on memory and one strong supervisor to hold the operation together.

-If you want to know how to manage multiple cleaning sites without being everywhere at once, the answer is not more personal oversight.
-It is a system.
-You need clear standards, consistent documentation, a way to track cleaning crew performance, and a repeatable quality control process that tells you where to focus.
+To manage multiple cleaning sites without being everywhere at once, you need clear standards, consistent documentation, crew performance tracking, and a repeatable review process that tells you where to focus.

 This guide covers the practical pieces of that system, including: